Marthaklenam/My-first-Data-analysis-repo/README.md

 In doing this, share insights you have discovered from stakeholders upon analysing your data.

 6. Document your project
 Learn to note down every step you utilized in arriving at your insights.
-This will help your stake holders to find meaning to your data analysis insights and undertand your findings.
+This will help your stake holders to find meaning to your data analysis insights and understand your findings.